-- Northern Lights® continues to grow and flower under cooler temperatures
+- Cultivation and flowering under cooler temperatures

 - Less pH sensitive

 - 21 ″ / 53 cm

 - Pelleted Seed